 Next is technical school, which for this job means 56 days at Keesler Air Force Base in Biloxi, Mississippi.

-Your training will involve completion a basic airfield management course and an advanced airfield management course.
-You'll gain experience in flight data processing, NOTAM processing, emergency response actions and maintaining flight information data and supportive displays.
+Your training will involve the completion of a basic airfield management course and an advanced airfield management course.
+You'll gain experience in-flight data processing, NOTAM processing, emergency response actions and maintaining flight information data and supportive displays.

 Your technical school training will also provide experience performing or supervising functions such as airfield inspections, coordination of airfield construction or repairs, processing airfield waivers, or conducting airfield surveys of non-Department of Defense airfields for use of Air Force aircraft.